rendeer/sparkify/readme.md

 ## Files Description<a name="files"></a>

-**Sprakify .ipynb** Main file of the project, it demonstrates the process of using pyspark to explore the data and build the model.
+**Sparkify .ipynb** Main file of the project, it demonstrates the process of using pyspark to explore the data and build the model.

 ## Result